 Shared Services Liaisons are administrative staff retained by the Board for provision of administrative support to Trustees in carrying out the official business of the Board.
-Shared Services Liaisons report to the Executive Officer, Governance and Board Services.

 Trustee Discretionary Budget is the annual budget of \$11,780 for each Trustee for discretionary expenses directly related to Trustees' official business, including professional development.
 Elected student Trustees share an annual discretionary budget of \$10,000.